The Party (1968 film): Reception

-On review aggregator Rotten Tomatoes, the film has an approval rating of 83% based on 23 reviews, with an average score of 6.60/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 83% based on 23 reviews, with an average score of 6.6/10.
+Metacritic, which uses a weighted average, assigned the a score of 64 out of 100, based on 11 critics, indicating "generally favorable" reviews.

 The Party is considered a classic comedic cult film.
 Edwards' biographers Peter Lehman and William Luhr said, "The Party may very well be one of the most radically experimental films in Hollywood history; in fact it may be the single most radical film since D.W.
 Griffith's style came to dominate the American cinema."
 Saul Austerlitz wrote "Despite the offensiveness of Sellers's brownface routine, The Party is one of his very best films...Taking a page from Tati, this is neorealist comedy, purposefully lacking a director's guiding eye: look here, look there.
 The screen is crammed full of activity, and the audience's eyes are left to wander where they may."

 Racial criticism

 The Party has been criticized as having perpetuated brown stereotypes and using "brownface" with an exaggerated accent.
-Shane Danielson described it in The Guardian as "A comic masterpiece - yet hardly the most enlightened depiction of our subcontinental brothers.
+Shane Danielson described it in The Guardian as "A comic masterpiece—yet hardly the most enlightened depiction of our subcontinental brothers.
 Still, propelled by Sellers's insane brio, this late display of blackface provided some guilty chuckles, and at least one enduring catchphrase (the immortal 'Birdie num-num')."
 (Edwards ran into similar later criticism for his inclusion of Mickey Rooney's overbroad Japanese caricature I. Y. Yunioshi in Breakfast at Tiffany's).

 However, the film was also hugely popular in India.
 The Indian Prime Minister Indira Gandhi was a fan and was very fond of repeating Bakshi's line "In India we don't think who we are, we know who we are!", the character's reply to a hostile "Who do you think you are?"
 The character Hrundi Bakshi also inspired Amitabh Bachchan's character Arjun Singh in the 1982 Hindi-language film Namak Halaal.
 Additionally, for his film The Alien, Indian director Satyajit Ray was planning on casting Sellers as a Marwari businessman.
 Ray was a fan of Sellers, and believed he could convincingly portray Indian characters based on his performances in The Party and The Millionairess.
 Sellers eventually pulled out of the project and the film fell apart.